graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 | ------------- | ----------------- |
 | `false`       | `true`, `false`   |

-When `true`, any attempts to perform an introspection query by making references to the fields `__schema` and `__type` will fail, preventing exposure of type meta data.
+When `true`, any attempts to perform an introspection query will fail, preventing exposure of type meta data.

-_Note: Many tools, IDEs and client libraries will fail if you disable introspection data._
+> Note: Many tools, IDEs and client libraries not work if you disable introspection data.

 ### FieldDeclarationRequirements
 ```csharp